5jt/dyalog-cookbook/manuscript/13_ScheduledTasks.md

 Unless you have a very good reason not to you should "Allow task to be run on demand" which means you have the "Run" command available on the context menu.

 Note that you may specify restart parameters in case the task fails.
-Whether that makes any sense at all depends on the application.
+Whether that makes any sense depends on the application.

 The combo box at the bottom allows you to select "Stop the existing instance" which can be quite useful while debugging the application.